-udāraDevanāgarī: उदार Translation: aroused Related concepts:kleśa, prasupta, tanū, vicchinna, avidyā
+udāraDevanāgarī: उदार Translation: aroused; exciting, effecting; active, energetic; rising fog or vapour Related concepts:kleśa, prasupta, tanū, vicchinna, avidyā

 Appears inYoga Sūtra: